Candice-Leigh-King/moving-moran/_posts/2021-10-27-3-days-in-the-grand-tetons.md

             the Cascade Trailhead. &nbsp; From here you will take a short walk to the Hidden Falls which is a nice short walk to a beautiful waterfall.&nbsp; You can then continue on to Inspiration Point.
-This is a good place to stop if you're only looking to do a short hike, take in the views of jenny lake and for a nice picnic.&nbsp;&nbsp;</p>
+This is a good place to stop if you're only looking to do a short hike.
+            Here you can take in the views of Jenny Lake and have a nice picnic.&nbsp;&nbsp;</p>
     -
         _section-type: blog-window